 If you’ve been saving up a special present, this point in the speech might be the ideal time to share it with the new couple.
 Whether it’s money toward a down payment, a family heirloom you want to pass on, or an item you handcrafted in the wee hours this past month (remember your skills with the miter saw?), that present will mean a great deal to two people starting their lives together.

 Now is the fun part.
 You get to laugh maniacally as you dish out plenty of embarrassing, cringe-worthy stories about your little girl.
 Remember the time she ran naked through the house?
-Remember how in high school she stumbled home one night and threw up all over your favorite slippers?
+Remember how in high school she stumbled home one night and threw up all over your favourite slippers?

 Oh, those were the days.
 But you know we’re joking, right?
 This is not a time to roast your daughter.
 It’s a time to share her good traits and show how they helped shape her into becoming such a fantastic woman.

-This part might take a bit more time, since you need to reach back into your memories to pull out stories about your daughter.
+This part might take a bit more time since you need to reach back into your memories to pull out stories about your daughter.
 Did she ever put on a fashion show for your family, complete with crazy hair and makeup?
 That shows her creativity.
-Did she ever invite a neighborhood kid to your house because he was lonely?
+Did she ever invite a neighbourhood kid to your house because he was lonely?
 That shows she’s caring.
 Did she ever … you get the picture.

 You can also focus on events the two of you did together, or ways you shared your wisdom and watched her learn from the experience.
-Maybe you worked on a project for school, where she needed to build a 3D house plan or a medieval armor set.
+Maybe you worked on a project for school, where she needed to build a 3D house plan or a medieval armour set.
 How did you help her use her creativity to construct something?
 And don’t say that you did it all yourself.
 Don’t boast.
 Give her some credit!

 Wrap Up and Give a Toast

 Here is where you’ll circle back to the new couple and raise a glass to their future.
 Toast their relationship and encourage your guests to join you in wishing them the very best for the years ahead.
 If you’re still married you might want to include a line or two of marriage advice.
 If you’re not married any longer, there’s no need to bring that up.
-Focus on how well the two of them complement one another, and offer them your love.
+Focus on how well the two of them complement one another and offer them your love.
 Raise a glass, and then hand that mike to the next in line.